Randolph W. Townsend, Jr. Professor of History and Professor of American Studies

 Fields of interest:

 20th century U.S. history, U.S. and global environmental history, government and political development, American West, energy and resources

 Paul Sabin teaches United States environmental history, energy politics, and political, legal, and economic history.
-He coordinates the Yale Environmental History working group, and serves as Director of Undergraduate Studies for Yale’s undergraduate Environmental Studies major.
+He coordinates the Yale Environmental History working group and the Yale Environmental Humanities Program, and helps lead Yale’s undergraduate Environmental Studies major.

-Professor Sabin received his Ph.D. in 2000 from the University of California, Berkeley, where his dissertation won the 2001 W. Turrentine Jackson Award (American Historical Association-Pacific Coast Branch).
-He was a Harvard-Newcomen Post-Doctoral Fellow in business history at the Harvard Business School.
-Professor Sabin also served for nine years as the founding executive director of the non-profit Environmental Leadership Program, which has trained and supported a collaborative network of more than 500 talented public leaders from higher education, government, businesses, and non-profit organizations.
-He presently serves on the Environmental Leadership Program’s Board of Trustees.
+Sabin received his Ph.D. in American History in 2000 from the University of California, Berkeley, and spent a postdoctoral year as Harvard-Newcomen Fellow in business history at the Harvard Business School.
+He also served for nine years as the founding executive director of the non-profit Environmental Leadership Program, which has trained and supported a collaborative network of more than 1,300 talented public leaders from higher education, government, businesses, and non-profit organizations.